 Assigned readings for classes.
 Print materials are kept at the Mortensen and Allen circulation desks.
 Some materials may also be available as Electronic Reserves on Blackboard.

-Harrison University Libraries department responsible for acquiring and making all libraries materials accessible.
+Harrison Libraries department responsible for acquiring and making all libraries materials accessible.
 Includes Acquisitions, Cataloging, InterLibrary Loan Services, and Serials.

 Shelves in the libraries.